Yauheni-Khvainitski/llm-zoomcamp/README.md

 # RAG System for Course Q&A

 A comprehensive Retrieval-Augmented Generation (RAG) system built to answer questions about course materials from DataTalks.Club courses.
-This system transforms the original Jupyter notebook into a well-structured, production-ready Python package with comprehensive testing and CI/CD.
+The system supports both **Elasticsearch** for traditional search and **Qdrant** for vector-based semantic search.

 ## 🏗️ Architecture